abdulkadirCildir/Trivia_Game_React_Native/README.md

-# Couner_React-Native
+# Trivia_Game-Native
-That is a simple counter that is created with React-Native
+That is a trivia game app, is created with React-Native.